Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: PMO with Trust-Region Constraints

-Our second class of constraints considers the distance between the solution of the optimization model and the $K$ closest points from the input data, denoted as its $K$-nearest neighbors.
+Our third class of constraints considers the distance between the solution of the optimization model and the $K$ closest points from the input data, denoted as its $K$-nearest neighbors.
+This is a straightforward way to ensure that the solution is less likely to be labeled as an outlier as the solution will be close to the input data.
 This type of measures have been widely used for classification and regression problems \citep{friedman2017elements}.
 Among the multiple measures of distance available, we propose a formulation that considers the $\ell^1$-norm distance metric, which computes the sum of the absolute difference of the individual components of the vectors.